 Many owners liken their cats to children.
-They love to take care of them, cuddle them, and provide a safe environment for them.
+They love to take care of them, cuddle them, and provide them with a safe living environment.
 Cat moms and dads often talk to their pets in a high-pitched, childlike tone while others enjoy scooping up their cats and cradling them like a baby.

 It’s OK to carry a cat like a baby if it is well supported and has no spinal injuries.
-Most cats don’t like it, though.
-This is because it’s a restrictive holding method and can conjure up feelings of past trauma in rescue or abandoned cats.
-It can also be uncomfortable.
-However, affectionate cats who love to be close to their owners will often enjoy being held belly-up – even if only for a short while.
-If your cat starts to squirm or becomes agitated, you must put your pet down immediately.
+However, most cats dislike cradling because it’s a restrictive holding method that can bring back memories of past trauma.
+It can also be worrying and uncomfortable for cats.
+However, affectionate cats who love to be close to their owners may enjoy being held belly-up, even if only for a short while.
+If your cat starts to squirm or becomes agitated, put your cat down.

 Before cradling your cat, you should assess its personality.
-If your pet is independent and aloof, it will likely fight back.
-Cats with childlike, placid characters are more likely to allow you to pick them in this way.
+If your cat is independent and aloof, it will likely become agitated.
+Cats with more relaxed and placid characters are more likely to allow you to pick them in this way.

 Is it Okay to Carry a Cat Like a Baby?

-Owners can carry their cats like a baby, but only if done so safely.
-There’s a proper physical technique to follow to keep them safe.
-There also needs to be a trusting relationship between the owner and the cat beforehand.
-Without this, your cat might freak out and become nervous around you.
+Owners can carry their cats like babies, but only if the cat likes it and it’s done safely.
+There’s a correct physical technique to follow to keep cats safe.
+Without this, your cat might freak out and become nervous.

-To carry your cat like a baby, gently pick your pet up, place it on its back, and securely cradle it in the crook of your arm to keep it steady.
-If your cat becomes agitated or starts to struggle, put it down.
-It may begin to correct its position or even lash out to release itself from your grip, leading you to become marked or scratched.
-This means your cat has had enough.
+To carry your cat like a baby, gently pick it up, place it on its back, and securely cradle it in the crook of your arm to keep it steady.
+If your cat starts to struggle, put it down immediately.
+It may begin to correct its position or even lash out to release itself from your grip.
+This clearly means that your cat has had enough.

-It’s important to remember that some cats will never enjoy being picked up in this way, despite how often you try.
-If your cat becomes stressed while behind held on its back, don’t push it.
+Remember that some cats will never enjoy being picked up in this way, despite how often you try.
+If your cat becomes stressed while behind held on its back, you should avoid this in the future.

 Risk of Physical Harm

 Picking your cat up and placing it belly up gives it easy access to your face.
-If your cat becomes aggressive because it wants to get down, you’re putting yourself at risk from becoming scratched.
-Not only will this hurt, but the marks will be on display for everyone to see, which could be problematic in your everyday life.
+If your cat becomes agitated because it wants to get down, you’re putting yourself at risk of being scratched.
+Not only will this hurt, but the marks will be on display for everyone to see.

-If your cat has a painful spine, carrying your pet like a baby will do additional harm.
+If your cat has a painful spine, carrying your cat like a baby will cause additional harm.
 This carrying technique requires strong spinal support.
-If your cat has suffered an injury or is feeling fragile, you might make it worse and cause pain or discomfort.
+If your cat has an injury or is feeling fragile, this might make it worse.

-Felines are hard to read.
-Before attempting to pick your cat up like a baby, try the slow blink test to see how affectionate and trusting your cat is feeling at that moment.
-It’s best to avoid picking up a cat who is not in the mood for it, or you might end up getting hurt.
-It might also take your pet a while to forgive you if you choose the wrong time to pick it up.
+Before picking your cat up like a baby, try the slow blink test to see how affectionate and trusting your cat is feeling at that moment.
+It’s best to avoid picking up a cat that is not in the mood for it, or you might end up getting hurt.

 Relax your face and blink very slowly at your cat.
-Don’t stare at your cat, though – keep your eyes soft and relaxed.
-If your cat returns the love by blinking slowly back, it is ready to be gently picked up.
-If it doesn’t return the blink or instead becomes riled up, it’s best to wait until your cat is feeling calmer.
-Before its usual bedtime, when it is feeling tired and dopey, is an excellent time to try.
+Don’t stare at your cat, though.
+Keep your eyes soft and relaxed.
+If your cat returns the love by blinking slowly back, it is ready to be picked up.
+If it doesn’t return the blink or becomes riled up, it’s best to wait until your cat feels calmer and more relaxed.

 Do Cats Like Being Carried?

 Other breeds, including the Russian Blue and American Wirehair, are fiercely independent and prefer to be left alone.
-They will begin to wriggle and squirm the moment they’re picked up and may run away once they’re placed back down.
+They will start to wriggle and squirm the moment they’re picked up and may run away once they’re placed back down.
 Cats with this kind of temperament are unlikely to change.
-Reasons why a cat might not like being picked up include:
+Here’s why a cat won’t want to be picked up:

 Cats Are Easily Scared

-If a cat is easily startled, picking it up might cause unnecessary stress.
-It can be scary for a cat to be scooped up by something much bigger.
-In response, the cat might run away and hide under a bed or other small space, where a human can’t reach it.
+If a cat is easily startled, picking it up might cause stress.
+It can be scary for a cat to be scooped up by someone much larger.
+In response, your cat might run away and hide under a bed or other small space where a human can’t reach it.

-In the worst cases, a cat might become more fearful of noises or sudden movements, which can lead to a whole host of problems, including furniture scratching and soiling around the house.
+In the worst cases, your cat might become more fearful of noises or sudden movements, leading to a whole host of problems, including furniture scratching and soiling the house.

 Cats Dislike Restraint

-While a human owner might mean well, cradling a cat like a baby may cause the cat to feel suffocated.
-If it cannot get away or move freely, there’s every chance it will panic.
-Cats, whether naturally independent or not, will feel trapped – especially strays or rescue cats.
+While an owner might mean well, cradling a cat like a baby may cause it to feel suffocated.
+If it cannot get away or move freely, it may panic.
+Cats, whether naturally independent or not, will feel trapped, especially strays or rescue cats.

 You’re Disrupting Your Cat’s Instincts

-Most cats like to jump or climb to high perches for themselves.
-They’re expert jumpers who have refined their skills over thousands of years of evolution.
-Many cats don’t appreciate being picked up as it disrupts their instincts and takes away their independence.
+Most cats like to jump or climb to high perches.
+These expert jumpers have refined their skills over thousands of years of evolution.
+Many cats don’t appreciate being picked up as it takes away their independence.

 Cat Has a Troubled Past

-Rescued cats sometimes come with a troubled past.
-If their owners were abusive or they had a rough life living on the streets, their sad history might make them fearful of being picked up.
+Rescued cats sometimes have a troubled past.
+If their owners were abusive or had a rough life living on the streets, their history might make them fearful about being picked up.

-But it’s not just cats who have a had sinister past that can be wary of being held.
-Even one bad experience of being dropped can trigger feelings of stress.
-Some cats can be re-trained to start to enjoy a cuddle, while others will never overcome these negative feelings.
+But it’s not just cats that have had a troubled past that can be wary of being held.
+Even one bad experience of being dropped can trigger feelings of stress and anxiety.
+Some cats can be re-trained to enjoy a cuddle, while others will never overcome their fears.

 It Doesn’t Feel Natural To Your Cat

 Being plucked into thin air isn’t a natural feeling for cats.
-It might also unlock deep subconscious feelings of being taken by a predator, which might lead to trust issues or even feelings of trauma.
+It might also unlock deep subconscious feelings of being taken by a predator, leading to trust issues or even feelings of trauma.

 Cat Is in Pain

-If a cat is hiding an injury, picking it up will make it worse.
-It might alert you by meowing in pain or scratching you to let it go.
-Once it associates the action of being picked up with this pain, it’s unlikely that the cat will let you do it again.
+If your cat is hiding an injury, picking it up will make it worse.
+It may alert you by meowing in pain or scratching you to let it go.
+Once it associates the action of being picked up with pain, it’s unlikely that the cat will let you do it again.

 Why Does My Cat Like to Be Held Like a Baby?

-Some cats enjoy the comfort and warmth.
-Affectionate cats that like to be close to their owners will also love the closeness that this type of holding maneuver can bring.
-Cats that have been handled from when they were a kitten and who have enjoyed being picked up are more likely to enjoy being carried – some cats simply love to be babied.
+Some cats enjoy the comfort and warmth of this holding position.
+Affectionate cats that like to be close to their owners will also love the closeness that this holding maneuver can bring.
+Cats that have been handled from when they were a kitten and enjoyed being picked up are more likely to enjoy being carried.
+Some cats love to be babied.

-While it’s rare to find a cat who allows itself to be babied by its owner, they do exist.
-Trust is essential, too.
-If a cat has built a healthy level of trust with its owner, it will feel more comfortable when it is picked up.
-It may even play along in pretending to enjoy the hug, even if it wants to get down.
+While it’s rare to find a cat that allows itself to be babied by its owner, these cats do exist.
+If a cat has built a healthy trust level with its owner, it will feel more comfortable when picked up.
+It may even play along with pretending to enjoy the hug, even if it wants to get down.

 Does My Cat Think It’s a Baby?

 It’s explained in PLOS One that owners should treat a cat like a young child.
-Some pet owners might take this advice a bit too seriously, which can lead to their cat adopting childlike traits and bad behaviors.
+Some owners might take this advice a bit too seriously, leading to their cat adopting childlike traits and bad behaviors.
 Being held like a baby will, therefore, become a part of a cat’s normality.

 Kittens, in particular, rely on the interactions of those around them to help shape their personality.
-If a cat’s owner treats it like a baby from a young age, then its nature may develop to enjoy affection and attention.
-It might also want to be close to its human more so than a cat who isn’t used to this kind of human interaction.
+If an owner treats it like a baby from a young age, then its nature may develop to enjoy affection and attention.
+It might also want to be close to its human more than a cat that isn’t used to this kind of human interaction.

 How To Properly Hold Your Cat

 When it comes to holding your feline friend, there is a proper way to handle them.
-When approaching your cat, you should support it by placing one hand under the animal’s chest and the other under the abdomen.
-This allows your pet to feel comfortable while reducing the risk of injury.
+When approaching your cat, you should support it by placing one hand under its chest and the other under the abdomen.
+This allows your cat to feel comfortable while reducing the risk of injury.

 Squish your cat into your body to keep it close.
-Move your hand to create a platform for your cat’s paws to rest on.
-This will keep your pet feeling safe and secure while preventing it from breaking itself away from your grip.
+Move your hand to create a platform for its paws to rest on.
+This will keep your cat feeling safe and secure while preventing it from breaking itself free from your grip.
 It makes the hold more comfortable, too.
 However, your cat might find it comfier to sit over your shoulder instead.